-Research to Grassroots Grant funds may NOT be used for the following purposes:
+Local Education and Demonstration grant funds may NOT be used for the following purposes:

-- Tuitions and fees - Capital Equipment purchases see above for more information. - Starting or expanding a farm or farm operation. - Major renovations/permanent improvements to a farm or ranch, such as constructing or remodeling a building. - Repairs/Maintenance of equipment or buildings/facilities. - Providing meals during events that are not necessary to maintain the continuity of a scheduled meeting; breakfasts and dinners typically do not qualify. - Testing of commercial products. - Incentives: providing cash or cash value items to individuals to incentivize behavior - The purchase and distribution of gifts, gift cards, etc. for any purpose. - Promotional items to give away, e.g., swag, mugs, clothes, bags, pens, pencils, etc.
+- Capital Equipment purchases Defined as a single, autonomous piece of equipment that costs \$5,000 or more and has a useful life of more than one year.
+Minor equipment under \$5,000 is allowed please include as a supply cost - Starting or expanding a farm or farm operation - Major renovations/permanent improvements to a farm or ranch, such as constructing or remodeling a building - Repair and maintenance of existing equipment/infrastructure - Providing meals during events that are not necessary to maintain the continuity of a scheduled meeting; breakfasts and dinners typically do not qualify - Testing of commercial products - Student tuition and fees - Furniture/furnishings - Incentives: providing cash or cash value items to individuals to incentivize behavior - The purchase and distribution of gifts, gift cards, etc. for any purpose. - Promotional items to give away, e.g., swag, mugs, clothes, bags, pens, pencils, etc.